d-saikrishna/d-saikrishna.github.io/Blogs/Anviksiki/gi-joe/gi-joe.md

 I hope Maja was there on the final plenary on day 2.
 We had <a href="https://www.gurmanbhatia.com/about/">Gurman Bhatia</a> and <a href="https://twitter.com/bshrayana?lang=en">Shrayana Bhattacharya</a> as speakers and they answered her question.
 They are using datasets to tell these truthful stories.
 Stories that translate data to action.

 As Shrayana said towards the end, “*Data can be emotional*”

+    “No one ever made a decision because of a number.
+They need a story.” — Daniel Kahneman